 This paper investigates how the role of US Treasuries as global safe, liquid asset shapes the return sensitivity of foreign demand and, in turn, the Treasury rate of return in equilibrium.
 A portfolio choice model featuring investors with heterogeneous preferences for US Treasuries shows that when investors value liquidity, their portfolio allocations become less sensitive to the mean and variance of excess returns.
 In equilibrium, Treasury excess returns are lower but more responsive to changes in debt supply.
 Structural parameters estimated from European data reveal that the special role of Treasuries considerably dampens investors’ yield sensitivity across sectors, and lowers Treasury yields by up to 7 basis points.
 The official sector stands out as the main source of convenience yields, contributing 4 basis points.
-Therefore, the sustainability of US public debt depends on the unique status of US Treasuries as the global safe asset, and it is in turn vulnerable to any erosion of this privileged position.
+At a time of high and rising public debt, these results highlight the vulnerability of US fiscal sustainability to any erosion of the status of US Treasuries as global safe asset.

 with Maxime Phillot